dhdavvie/cfg-flask-heroku-guide/README.md

 This assumes you have a Flask application already created.
 For this demonstration, I create a very simple Flask application in `hello.py`.
 This file is very similar to what we saw in the lecture.
-Please not the important parts that may be different to yours: at the top of the file you need to write `import os`, and at the bottom of the file instead of having simply `app.run(debug=True)`, replace that with the following:
+Please note the important parts that may be different to yours: at the top of the file you need to write `import os`, and at the bottom of the file instead of having simply `app.run(debug=True)`, replace that with the following:
 ```
 if __name__ == "__main__":